xXleowXx/gitlab-charts/doc/charts/registry/metadata_database.md

 To migrate in three steps, you must:

-1. Pre-import repositories (step one)
+1. Pre-import repositories
-1. Import all repository data (step two)
+1. Import all repository data
-1. Import common blobs (step three)
+1. Import common blobs

 NOTE:
 Users have reported step one import completed at [rates of 2 to 4 TB per hour](https://gitlab.com/gitlab-org/gitlab/-/issues/423459).